 At the close of nominations, the Compliance Committee will validate the eligibility of each candidate, as defined in the Bylaws.

-The slate of nominations will be communicated to the State Council.
+The slate of nominations will be communicated to the MOENA Board of Directors.

 Refer to MOENA Bylaws Article V, Section 2, Paragraph B, for eligibility requirements.